 Efficient motors result in long-term energy savings since over the life of a motor 95 percent of the total cost is for energy to operate the motor.
 Replacing old motors with energy-efficient models is one way to help control your business costs.
 You could also qualify for incentives that help offset the cost.
 For more information, download the Efficient Motor Upgrade Brochure.
 (PDF)

-CurrentLines is a quarterly newsletter for commercial, industrial and governmental customers in Florida, designed to keep you current on all our initiatives to meet your energy needs.
-Regular features include news affecting our state, our company and our energy production.
-We also have a customer segment and we provide answers to your most frequently asked questions.
+Energy Today is a monthly newsletter for business customers in Florida, designed to keep you current on all our initiatives to meet your energy needs.
+Regular features include news affecting our state, our company and our energy production as well as helpful tools you can use to become more energy efficient or ask us questions.

 Below are a series of helpful links for Commercial, Industrial and Governmental customers.
 Duke Energy is not responsible for the accuracy of information found at these sites.